econ-ark/REMARK/README.md

 Jupyter notebook(s) should:
    * Explain their own content ("This notebook uses the associated replication archive to demonstrate three central results from the paper of [original author]: The consumption function and the distribution of wealth)
    * Be usable for someone wanting to explore the replication interactively (so, no cell should take more than a minute or two to execute on a laptop)

+## Differences with DemARK

+The key difference with the contents of the [DemARK](https://github.com/econ-ark/DemARK) repo is that REMARKs are allowed to rely on the existence of local files and subdirectories (figures; data) at a predictable filepath relative to the location of the root.